finom/next-smoothie-zod/README.md

 ## Working with `FormData`

 The library doesn't support `FormData` validation, but you can still validate query by setting body validation to `null`.
+At the same time `VovkRequest` should get `FormData` type as the first generic parameter in order to make types of **vovk-client** infer body as expected.

 ```ts
 // ...